mhsendur/ChatGPT-Grade-Predictor/README.md

 1. **Sentiment Analysis:**

 - **Emotion Analysis (disgust, fear, joy, sadness, surprise, trust, anticipation, positive, negative):** Utilizing tools for automated sentiment analysis to determine the emotional tone of user messages.
-Detected "highest\_emotions" and "affect\_frequencies" using the NRC Lexicon.
 Our hypothesis was to find a link between negative emotions such as disgust, sadness and fear and being confused or frustrated, which will have an effect on the grade of the homeworks.
 - - **Polarity and Subjectivity Scores (total\_subjectivity, avg\_subjectivity, total\_polarity, avg\_ polarity):** Quantifying the sentiment of user messages in terms of positivity/negativity (polarity) and objectivity/subjectivity.
 TextBlob library is used and insights about the overall sentiment and subjectivity of user interactions are provided.
-- - ** Categorization of Question Types: Checked whether the questions asked by the user are "conceptual", "factual" or "problem solving" questions.
+- - ** Categorization of Question Types (question_types): Checked whether the questions asked by the user are "conceptual", "factual" or "problem solving" questions.
 - **Friendliness Level:** Average friendliness of the users were assessed by analyzing greetings and polite expressions.
 We assumed a more friendlier tone could change the effectiveness of ChatGPT's tendency to solve questions.
 The mean vector of these words is computed using the Word2Vec model, resulting in a vector representation of "friendliness".
 The friendliness score is calculated by measuring the cosine similarity between the user text vector and the predefined "friendly" vector.
 We ended up deleting this feature because it did not improve the model and dowloaded 1.5 GB everytime the cell ran.

 2. **User Interaction Patterns and Language Use:**

 - **Inclusion of Specific Words (user\_clarify\_point, gpt\_clarify\_point):** Identifying the presence of words indicating correctness or errors in user prompts including "no, misunderstood, incorrect, sorry" to identify clarifying done by both the user and ChatGPT.
 - **Use of uppercase letters (gpt\_caps\_rate, user\_caps\_rate)**  **:** Counting the number of words in all caps to infer emphasis or strong emotion.
-- **Message Similarity Analysis (?? ):** Examining the similarity between user messages to identify repetitive queries, which might correlate with lower performance of the student due to confusion.

 3. **Conversational Dynamics and Responsiveness:**